lafvintech/ESP32-Ultimate-Starter-Kit/docs/source/Components.rst

 - **VCC:** Power supply (3.3V or 5V)
 - **GND:** Ground connection
-- **DATA:** Digital output pin connected to ESP32 GPIO for reading temperature and humidity data
+- **S:** Digital output pin connected to ESP32 GPIO for reading temperature and humidity data

 .. note::
    - The DHT11 sensor is suitable for basic temperature and humidity measurements, but it has limited accuracy and a slow response time compared to more advanced sensors.
 For applications requiring higher precision or faster updates, consider using the DHT22 or other digital sensors.